Sparser Block-Sparse Attention via Token Permutation: Experiments

-As illustrated in Figure~\ref{fig:do_perm}, query-aware key permutation consistently increases block-level sparsity by a noticeable margin.
-For instance, it achieves a $7\%$ absolute sparsity improvement at a context length of 8K, and this gain continues to increase as the context length scales, highlighting the permutation's effectiveness.
+\paragraph{Impact of Permutation on Sparsity.} Figure~\ref{fig:do_perm} quantifies the structural gain.
+Permutation consistently lifts the sparsity curve, achieving a 7\% absolute improvement at just 8K context.
+This gap widens as sequence length increases, validating that structural optimization becomes more critical for longer, more fragmented contexts.
+Appendix~\ref{app:selected_block_counts} further converts these density results into selected-block counts, showing that permutation reduces selected blocks by 10.7\% at 8K and 14.4\% at 128K.

-\paragraph{Permutation Target Analysis} To analyze the effect of permutation on queries, we propose a key-aware query permutation approach.
+\paragraph{Design Choice: Why Permute Keys but not Queries?} To analyze the effect of permutation on queries, we propose a key-aware query permutation approach.
 However, the attention distribution of queries over keys is often less structured than that of keys over queries.
 We therefore employ a straightforward strategy that clusters queries which attend to similar keys within a given segment.
-Specifically, we first compute a set of centroids by calculating block-averaged keys, denoted as $\bm{\bar{K}}$.
-Each centroid is defined as $\bm{\bar{K}}_i = \text{MeanPool}(\bm{K}_{[(i-1)B+1 : iB]})$ for $i=1, \dots, T_c$.
+Specifically, we first compute a set of centroids by calculating block-averaged keys, denoted as $\mathbf{\bar{K}}$.
+Each centroid is defined as $\mathbf{\bar{K}}_i = \text{MeanPool}(\mathbf{K}_{[(i-1)B+1 : iB]})$ for $i=1, \dots, T_c$.
 We then determine cluster assignments by computing the cosine similarity between each query and these centroids.
 Within each segment, queries are assigned greedily based on their similarity to the centroids.
 We evaluate the effect of the permutation target and order in Figure~\ref{fig:ablation_perm_target}.
 The results indicate that permuting both queries and keys brings no noticeable improvements, regardless of the order.
-Permuting queries offers a marginal improvement over permuting keys in the performance-density trade-off, but it can be less efficient considering the overhead in models with Grouped-Query Attention (GQA)~\citep{ainslie2023gqatraininggeneralizedmultiquery}, which have multiple times more query heads than key heads.
+Permuting queries offers a marginal improvement over permuting keys in the performance-density trade-off, but it can be less efficient considering Grouped-Query Attention (GQA)~\citep{ainslie2023gqatraininggeneralizedmultiquery}.
 Accordingly, we exclusively adopt query-aware key permutation in our main method.

 \paragraph{Effect of Segment Size}

 Segment size $S$ plays a crucial role in segmented permutation, where tokens are permuted within the corresponding segments to maintain inter-segment causality.
 Intuitively, a larger segment size $S$ takes into account more tokens during sorting, thereby enhancing block-level sparsity; however, it would also include more blocks in the on-diagonal segments, which can not be skipped during computation to avoid breaking causality.
 Figure~\ref{fig:ablation_segment_size} illustrates how the segment size, $S$, affects the performance-density trade-off.
 A larger $S$ flattens the trade-off curve, indicating that segmented permutation effectively clusters key tokens, allowing the model to maintain high performance even at high levels of block-level sparsity.
 However, this benefit diminishes at lower sparsity levels, as the wide on-diagonal segments contain a large number of blocks that must be computed, limiting block-level sparsity.